airavata-courses/satyamsah/assignment2/README.md

 1) jenkins should be installed
 2) private key of the known which needed to be fed in jenkins as credentials.
 If the reviewer wants private key messge me
-3) Put the contents of [jenkinsfile](https://github.com/airavata-courses/satyamsah/blob/newdockerized/assignment2/jenkinsfile) inside pipeline build script.
+3)  Put the contents of [jenkinsfile](https://github.com/airavata-courses/satyamsah/edit/v2_newdockerized/assignment2/jenkinsfile) inside pipeline build script.Remember to change the value of `<remote-ip>`to the IP where you want to run the micorservices.
 Save and build it.
 4) The whole system including 6 container will take 5 mins to build.

 #### Proper Use-case scenario for testing end-to-end integration: